|Norton Secure VPN

 - Ad (and tracker) blocker built in

-- Limited number of countries and no control over which cities you connect to
+- Limited number of countries and no city server selection

 - No Linux support